Orange-OpenSource/AWSTerraformStarterKit/README.md

 delete_all                     Uninstall all layers
 ```

+## Update AWSTerraformStarterKit

+1. Download the `remove-starter-kit.sh`, make it executable (`chmod +x remove-starter-kit.sh`) and execute the shell script.
+2. Execute the `get-starter-kit.sh` to download the latest version of the AWSTerraformStarterKit (or provide the desired version as argument).

+> `remove-starter-kit.sh` shell script removes all the AWSTerraformStarterKit and the `Makefile` and the `.gitlab-ci.yml`
+> Please run `make init` (generate `.env` file for Docker environment) and `make generate` to regenerate both `Makefile` and `.gitlab-ci.yml`
+> This will align `Makefile` and `.gitlab-ci.yml` with the AWSTerraformStarterKit version you downloaded
+> Do not forget to commit the newly generated files

+A note regarding `configure.yaml.dist`: this will be committed into your Git repo (not in .gitignore file).
+This will help you making a diff with the `configure.yaml.dist` of the release you downloaded and apply the changes in the `configure.yaml` file accordingly.

 ## Add a Terraform Plan

 To add a new Terraform plan to the project, you can follow these steps: